 Riaan, who is a Chartered Accountant with specialist certifications in audit and theoretical accounting, has been CFO since 2018, based in South Africa.

 He began his career in 2005 as a senior auditor with the UK Audit Commission before he moved to ASI, where he was appointed Finance Director in 2009.

 Three years later he became head of ASI’s Southern Africa Office, overseeing financial services as well as substantial involvement in two climate-related projects.
 In 2016 he served as head of internal audit globally and was head of the finance and risk group, before being named Group CFO.

-Non-Executive Chair of the Board
+Independent Non-Executive Chair of the Board

 Dr Jeya Wilson

 Dr Jeya Wilson was appointed in 2018, bringing a wealth of experience in international development and governance.
 Along with her NED role at ASI, she is on the board of the Africa Initiative for Governance, the start-up where she was founding CEO, with a mission to develop future public sector leaders in Africa.
 She is also an independent Governor of Northumbria University, and serves on the Oxford Union’s Audit Committee.
 Jeya has been Chair of the World Health Organisation’s Independent Expert Oversight Advisory Committee, Vice-Chair of the Board and Governance Committee of Fairtrade International, and has served on the International Labour Organisation’s Independent Oversight Advisory Committee, and the Global Fund’s Audit and Ethics committee.

 Among a wide range of executive positions, Jeya was CEO of Africa’s largest chamber of commerce and industry in Durban, Director for Business Partnerships at UNDP, New York, CEO of the World Heart Federation, and Adjunct Professor and Executive Director of the International MBA of the University of Geneva.
 She was New Zealand Honorary Consul in South Africa.